SEAT Arona review - Engines, performance and drive

 The Arona is hardly rewarding to drive, but it is comfortable, composed and refined

-No small SUV offers a particularly thrilling experience behind the wheel.
-But the Arona manages to sit near the top of the class anyway - not because it really involves you when you’re driving down a twisty country road (it doesn’t), but because it does the rest of the basics pretty well.
+There aren't many small SUVs that offer a particularly thrilling experience behind the wheel (the Ford Puma being a possible exception), but the Arona manages to sit near the top of the class anyway - not because it really involves you when you’re driving down a twisty country road (it doesn’t), but because it does the rest of the basics pretty well.

 Once you are up to a decent speed, you’ll hear a distant thrum that’s reasonably smooth, but also audible enough to remind you that your car has a three-cylinder engine, not a four-pot.
 The biggest noise at a motorway cruise is likely to be wind rush from around the usual SEAT sharp-angled side mirrors.
 There is a bit of three-cylinder vibration through your feet, though, especially via the clutch pedal.